sarcasticnature/just/README.md

 ## Where did the inspiration for just come from?
 The primary inspiration for this project was the paper "The Vector Field Histogram-Fast Obstacle Avoidance For Mobile Robots" from volume 7, number 3 of the (1991) IEEE Transactions on Robotics and Automation.
 The mapping approach was taken from the paper "Histogramic in-motion mapping for mobile robot obstacle avoidance", which was cited by the VFH paper.

+Note that some slight modifications/improvements have been made to the algorithms presented in the papers to better fit this use case.

 ## Why implement a (very) old approach?
 The short (and honest) answer is that the state of the art in mobile robot motion planning, mapping, and control is quite involved at this point in time, making it a poor choice to implement as a side project done in one's free time.